 GO Transit's paratransit costs have increased near or just below inflation over the last several years.
 GO Transit contracts for these services and there have been inflationary escalators built into the contract.
+The contract for non-ambulatory paratransit service ends this year.
 Projections for the next five years are increased costs with anticipated increases to contractor rates.